davidosomething/dotfiles/README.md

 Installation
 ------------

-Run the install to set up a terminal and some programs exactly like mine.
+Run the bootstrap.zsh script to set up a terminal and some programs exactly like mine.
 If you want a oneliner:

 ```
 $ curl -s -o davidosomething-dotfiles.zsh https://raw.github.com/davidosomething/dotfiles/master/bootstrap.zsh && zsh ./davidosomething-dotfiles.zsh && rm davidosomething-dotfiles.zsh
 ```

-Once you've installed the .zshrc file, you get a "dotfiles" alias that will allow you to run commands.
-Try
+If you install the .zshrc and use zsh, you get the "dotfiles" alias.
+Run this to go through the step-by-step install again, or for more options use:

 ```
 $ dotfiles --help
 ```

 Notes
 -----